Fire in Hong Kong residential neighborhood turns deadly

-HONG KONG (AP) — A fire in a crowded residential district in Hong Kong has “caused a number of deaths and injuries,” city authorities said.
+HONG KONG (AP) — City authorities said a fire in a crowded residential district in Hong Kong has “caused a number of deaths and injuries,” with local media putting the number of dead at seven.

 The blaze occurred Sunday night in Yau Ma Tei, a usually bustling area in Kowloon, packed with old apartment blocks, shops, and businesses, according to a police report.